 “They also gave a little humor to the mix by making fun of themselves and life.
 It was a way to escape the hardships of life.
 Making their existence a little easier to bear by making jest of themselves and their circumstances.”

-Each troupe represents a different region, town, neighborhood or organization.
-Each will display their own unique costumes and customs.
-Some troupes actually burn their costumes after Carnival as a method of seeking closure, while other troupes give their used costumes to the children.
+In the Dominican Republic, some troupes actually burn their costumes after Carnival as a method of seeking closure, while other troupes give their used costumes to the children.

 The Dominican standing next to us said that this was a group of hospital workers representing their hospital.

 The woman above said, “Take a picture of me!
-I am not that bad looking.”
+I am not that bad looking!”
 The woman below is a man (in case you hadn’t noticed).

-He looks well to me!
+He looks alive and well to me!

 Some costumes are political.
-I can’t remember what the sign on the front said, but I think it had to do with miner’s health and safety.
+I can’t remember what the sign on the front said, but I think it had to do with miners’ health and safety.

 The number is what identifies the troupe to the judges.